Skip to content

 Incremental source generation

-OpenApiWeaver leverages the Roslyn incremental generator pipeline for fast, cached rebuilds.
-Only the documents that have changed are re-processed, making it efficient even in large solutions with multiple OpenAPI files.
+OpenApiWeaver uses the Roslyn incremental generator pipeline for efficient, cached rebuilds.
+Only changed documents are reprocessed, which keeps builds efficient even in large solutions with multiple OpenAPI files.

 JSON & YAML support